sht/taji-cv/README.md

 ```
 compile_pdf:
   stage: build
   image: thomasweise/texlive    # use a Docker image for LaTeX from https://hub.docker.com/
   script: xelatex cv.tex        # build the pdf just as you would on your computer
   artifacts:
     paths:
       - cv.pdf                  # instruct GitLab to keep the cv.pdf file

 pages:
   stage: deploy
   script:
     - mkdir public        # create a folder called public
-    - cp cv.pdf public  # copy the pdf file into the public folder
+    - mv cv.pdf public    # copy the pdf file into the public folder
   artifacts:
     paths:
       - public            # instruct GitLab to keep the public folder
-  except:
+  only:
     - master              # Only for the master branch

 ```